thetanish/oktanaut/README.md

 8. The chatbot will answer questions and converse based on your prompts.
 It uses the GPT-3.5 Turbo model to generate responses.

 Note: The conversation and responses will appear on the web interface in real-time.
 The web interface allows you to have interactive conversations with Oktanaut and receive answers to your questions about Okta and OAuth         developer documentation.
-Feel free to try it out and have a conversation with Oktanaut!![oktanaut (1)]
+Feel free to try it out and have a conversation with Oktanaut!